Smoothing Binary Optimization: A Primal-Dual Perspective: Numerical Experiments

 \subsubsection{Results for Max-$k$-SAT.}

-We evaluate \texttt{PDBO} against baseline algorithms \texttt{FEM} and \texttt{ANYCSP} on Max-\textit{k}-SAT using the 3CNF, 4CNF, and 5CNF datasets, each containing 50 problem instances.
-Performance is measured by the average number of unsatisfied clauses across all instances in each dataset, as summarized in Table~\ref{tab:maxsat}.
-Entries marked with \enquote{--} indicate that \texttt{FEM} fails due to memory issues.
-The results show that \texttt{PDBO} achieves competitive or superior performance compared to \texttt{ANYCSP}, while avoiding the substantial training overhead and significantly longer inference time required by the latter.
-We remark that future work could explore problem-specific constraint functions $g(x)$ that better align with particular Max-$k$-SAT objective landscapes, potentially improving upon the standard quadratic penalty $g(x) = x^2 - x$.
+We evaluate \texttt{PDBO} against baseline algorithms \texttt{FEM}, \texttt{ANYCSP} and \texttt{Gurobi} on Max-\textit{k}-SAT using the 3CNF, 4CNF, and 5CNF datasets, each containing 50 problem instances.
+Since the objective in Max-$k$-SAT is a polynomial of higher degree, we accordingly adopt $g(x) \coloneqq x \log x + (1-x) \log(1-x)$ in \texttt{PDBO} to enforce binarity, which yields better performance.
+Performance is measured by the average number of unsatisfied clauses across all instances in each dataset, as summarized in Table~\ref{tab:maxsat}, where entries marked with \enquote{--} indicate memory issues.
+We find that both \texttt{FEM} and \texttt{Gurobi} struggle on these problems, yielding inferior solutions compared to \texttt{ANYCSP} and \texttt{PDBO}.
+Moreover, the results show that \texttt{PDBO} achieves competitive or superior performance compared to \texttt{ANYCSP}, while avoiding the substantial training overhead and significantly longer inference time required by the latter.